suryanshjain95/School_Management/README.md

-# School_Management
+# Stock Analysis
-provide all functionality for smooth processing of school
+provide all functionality for smooth stock data gathering